-Once students have applied for and received their financial aid award package, the next question may be, "How do I take care of the costs that financial aid doesn't cover?"
 The full balance after scholarships, grants, and loans is due at the start of the semester.
-If the student or the student's family cannot pay the balance in full before the semester starts, Bacone College offers a payment plan option.
-Similar to the purchase of a house or a car, higher education is a long-term investment with long-term value.
+If the student or the student's family cannot pay the balance in full before the semester starts, there is a payment plan option.

 The Financial Aid office will present each student with an Estimated Charges worksheet and a separate Payment Plan if needed.
-Bacone College is one of the few private colleges today who does not charge an up-front payment plan enrollment fee or interest charges on unpaid balances.